ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

     Attached managed policies ( DetachUserPolicy )
     Group memberships ( RemoveUserFromGroup )

-Note: If any of other the following items is associated with the target user the integration will fail.
+Note: If any of the following items is associated with the target user, the integration fails.

     0Signing certificate ( DeleteSigningCertificate )
     SSH public key ( DeleteSSHPublicKey )
     Git credentials ( DeleteServiceSpecificCredential )
     Multi-factor authentication (MFA) device ( DeactivateMFADevice , DeleteVirtualMFADevice )

-* Example workflows that use this Resilient Function include `Example: AWS IAM: Delete User` or `Example: AWS IAM: Delete User For Artifact`.
+Example workflows that use this Resilient function include `Example: AWS IAM: Delete User` or `Example: AWS IAM: Delete User For Artifact`.

-Both of the example workflows are multi-step functions and will attempt to remove or delete the items referenced above if associated with the user, and will then attempt to delete the user.
+Both of the example workflows are multi-step functions and will attempt to remove or delete the items referenced above if associated with the user, and then attempt to delete the user.

-If any of the items mentioned above exist for the user the workflow will fail.
+If any of the items mentioned above exist for the user, the workflow will fail.

-The workflow, `Example: AWS IAM: Delete User`, sets the following input fields for the Function:
+The workflow, `Example: AWS IAM: Delete User`, sets the following input field for the function:

-*	aws_iam_user_name is mapped to a user name from the selected data table row `Example: AWS IAM: Delete User` or artifact .
+*	aws_iam_user_name is mapped to a user name from the selected data table row `Example: AWS IAM: Delete User` or artifact.

 The workflow is initiated by the data table rule, `Example: AWS IAM: Delete User`.